EasyJet says positive vaccine news boosts bookings

-LONDON, Nov 17 (Reuters) - The chief executive of easyJet said that bookings rose by close to 50% on Nov.
-9, the day when positive news about Pfizer’s vaccine for coronavirus was announced.
+LONDON (Reuters) - The chief executive of easyJet EZJ.L said that bookings rose by close to 50% on Nov.
+9, the day when positive news about Pfizer's vaccine for coronavirus was announced.

 Our Standards: The Thomson Reuters Trust Principles.